 Strategy/Company/Operations Update

+The Board of Oxford Technology 4 VCT Plc (OT4) notes the RNS issued today by Oxford Technology 2 VCT Plc (OT2) regarding a Strategy Update.

+Whilst discussion between OT2 and third parties who may wish to raise funds in a new share class within OT2 do not directly affect shareholders of OT4, those discussions may expand to include the merger of one or more other OT VCT funds into the same vehicle.

-The Board of Oxford Technology VCT Plc is pleased to provide an update ahead of discussions at the forthcoming shareholders events.
+The Board of OT4 is pleased to provide an update to enable more open discussions at the two forthcoming shareholders events.
 The first takes place at 2pm today in Oxford and the second one, a webinar, will be at 10.30am on Thursday 12 August (details below).
 No additional price sensitive information will be shared during these forums.

-The chairman’s statement in OT1’s annual report for the 12 months ending 28 February 2021 states:

-“We continue to believe your VCT is an appropriate structure to hold your Company’s investments, but as we have often stated, it would be preferable to have a larger asset base to share the operating costs.
-Shareholders will be aware that for a number of years, we have sought to find a partner interested in using the existing VCT structure to launch its own share offering, and hence enabling us to expand our asset base, and further efforts have continued in the last few months in this regard.
-We have had detailed conversations with many other prospective parties who are potentially interested in entering the VCT industry, and some of these conversations are progressing.
+Discussions continue with two parties whose identities are currently confidential, either of whom would be a good partner to work with.
+Both would look to raise funds in a new share class in OT2, consistent with the Board’s stated aim to seek to raise the Company’s net assets, to enable the running costs to be shared more widely and create fund longevity for those OT2 shareholders with deferred capital gains.

+Any merger would be subject to the Board of OT4 agreeing suitable terms with both OT2 and any potential new manager and would also be subject to approval of the shareholders of any funds considering such a merger.

 Both shareholder informal forums will include a presentation from OTM followed by a shareholder Q&A to include future strategy.
 There will be selected investee video presentations.
 Details of how to register for the webinar are on the website: www.oxfordtechnologyvct.com.